 While Cisco recommends using the same server model for all servers in a cluster, mixing server models within a cluster is supported provided that all of the individual hardware versions are supported and that all servers are running the same version of Unified CM.
 However, differences in capacity between various server models within a cluster must be considered because the overall cluster capacity might ultimately be dictated by the capacity of the smallest server within the cluster.
 Mixing servers from different vendors within a cluster is also supported and does not have any adverse capacity implications, provided that all servers in the cluster are the same model type.
-For information on call processing capacity, see the section on Capacity Planning for Call Processing, page 8-24.
+Similarly, for a virtualized deployment, Cisco recommends using the same OVA for all Unified CM nodes in a cluster.
+For information on call processing capacity, see the section on Capacity Planning for Call Processing, page 9-28.